 |Nutritional Guidelines (per serving)|

-A simple vegetarian and vegan miso soup recipe for garlic lovers!
 If you're looking for the perfect vampire-repelling garlic-packed vegan miso soup to try, look no further.

 This basic vegetarian and vegan recipe cooks in just a few minutes.
 The perfect side for a Japanese meal.
 If you love garlic, you can use many of these ingredients to make a vegan Japanese miso soup.